midastouch365/PFinance/README.md

 # How it could be better

 - Authenticate users so they can log in and log out
-- Ability to transfer money to close friends
+- Ability to transfer money and/or cryptocurrency to close friends
+- Ability to deposit checks

 # Screenshots